alexcatanet/Pests-Control/README.md

 # Pests Control

-Designing and implementing a single screen app that displays information about a fictional pests service company.
+Designing and implementing a single screen app that displays information about a fictional Pests Service Company.
 As a designing tool, I used Adobe XD CC and Adobe InDesign (part that refers to logo design).

 ## Requirements